mr-feek/LaravelGitHooks/README.md

 can utilize this via the `--proxiedArguments` flag.
 In the code examples above, the following phpcs command will be executed:
 `phpcs -p -n --standard=PSR2`

+## Supported Versions Of Laravel
+Laravel ^5.5 is actively supported.
+Need support for earlier versions of Laravel?
+Feel free to open a PR

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.